Best Walking Shoes 2024 | Light and Sturdy Shoes For Trails and Mountain Trekking - Outdoors Magic

 The Selection Process

-I’ve tested the majority of the products in this round up myself.
+I’ve tested all of the products in this round up myself.
 This has mainly been during our Outdoor 100 and Green Gear Guide test trips to places like Snowdonia, the Scottish Highlands and even further afield.
 At the very least, I’ve spent a day in the shoes and at the most, I’ve hiked hundreds of miles on a long-distance trail.
+What makes a good pair of hiking?
+For me, durability up top and comfort and reliability underfoot.
+I also like a pair of shoes that block out roots and rocks underfoot, though without reducing the overall ‘feel’ for the trail.

 OM editor Will using the Aku Rock DFS on a scramble in north Wales